RAvdek/select_py/README.md

 A simple Python interface to SQL: Launch database queries (from a remote server if needed) and dump results into a tab-delimted text file on your machine.

 Typical use-cases:
-- You want to do some QA by hand or debugging on the results of a SQL job.
-You'll have to edit your SQL a bunch of times, and inspect the results which is easier to do locally.
+- You want to edit your SQL in an IDE locally.
-- You want to store the results of a Hive job on your machine, so you can load it up in Excel, iPython, etc. for analysis.
+- You want to store the results of a query, so you can load it up in Excel, iPython, etc. for analysis.

 **NEW:** Support for Cloudera Impala.